betegon/16-QAM-Detection-MIMO/README.md

 # INSTALLATION

+Easiest way is to create a new Anaconda environment and install all necesary dependencies.
+If prefer not using Anaconda, just install all dependencies using plain `pip`, the _Package Installer for Python_.

+## ANACONDA

 `conda create -n mimo python=3.7 numpy`

 `conda activate mimo`

 # FILES
-`detection.py`      - Principal detection module
+`detection.py`      - Principal detection module.

-`remove_comments`   - Script to remove comments from files
+`remove_comments`   - Script to remove comments from files.

 # USAGE